jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) confirm or cancel or vary the assessment, or reduce the amount of the assessment, or increase the amount of the assessment to the extent to which the Commissioner was empowered to make an assessment of an increased amount at the time the Commissioner made the assessment to which the objection relates, and that last-mentioned assessment shall be altered by the Commissioner to such extent as may be necessary to conform to that determination:
   (b) make any assessment which the Commissioner was empowered to make at the time the Commissioner made the assessment to which the objection relates, or direct the Commissioner to make such an assessment, in which case an assessment shall be made by the Commissioner so as to conform to that direction.
-(2) Notwithstanding subsection (1), where the objection relates to a determination made under either section 90(1) or 90AC(1) of this Act, or under section 64E of the Income Tax Act 1976, or under section 245S of that Act as in force before its repeal by section 49 of the Income Tax Amendment Act (No 2) 1993, the Authority shall not make a determination or alter the determination under subsection (1)(a) or subsection (1)(b) but may direct the Commissioner to alter the determination to such extent as may be necessary to conform to the decision of the Taxation Review Authority and with such effect as provided in either section 90(6) or sections 90AC(6) and 90AE of this Act or, where appropriate, section 245S of the Income Tax Act 1976 as so previously in force:
-  Provided that no such fresh determination shall be issued by the Commissioner before the resolution of the appeal procedures.
+(2) Notwithstanding subsection (1), where the objection relates to a determination made under either section 90(1) or 90AC(1) of this Act, or under section 64E of the Income Tax Act 1976, or under section 245S of that Act as in force before its repeal by section 49 of the Income Tax Amendment Act (No 2) 1993, the Authority shall not make a determination or alter the determination under subsection (1)(a) or subsection (1)(b) but may direct the Commissioner to alter the determination to such extent as may be necessary to conform to the decision of the Taxation Review Authority and with such effect as provided in either section 90(6) or sections 90AC(6) and 90AE of this Act or, where appropriate, section 245S of the Income Tax Act 1976 as so previously in force: provided that no such fresh determination shall be issued by the Commissioner before the resolution of the appeal procedures.
 (3) The time bar shall not apply with respect to—
   (a) any determination of the Authority under subsection (1)(a) or any amendment made by the Commissioner to an assessment for the purpose of conforming to any such determination; or
   (b) any assessment made by the Authority or the Commissioner under subsection (1)(b).